microsoft/thrifty/README.md

 set-is-setters) in favor of public final fields.
 It maintains some core abstractions like Transport and Protocol, but saves on methods by dispensing with Factories and server implementations and only generating code for the protocols you actually need.

+Thrifty was born in the Outlook for Android codebase; before Thrifty, generated thrift classes consumed 20,000 methods.
+After Thrifty, the thrift method count dropped to 5,000.

 ### Usage